justinvdm/recq/README.md

-    -m, --method <method>             The http request method to use -u, --url <url>                   The url to hit -f, --file <file>                 Where the file should be saved -s, --save                        Whether the request and response should be saved -a, --auth <username>:<password>  Basic auth
+    -m, --method <method>             The http request method to use -u, --url <url>                   The url to hit -f, --file <file>                 Where the file should be saved -a, --auth <username>:<password>  Basic auth
     -d, --data <data>                 Request body data
     --nojson                          If this is not a json request